Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Bradbury had a median taxpayer income of $52,197 and an average income of $59,908 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This was below Greater Sydney's median income of $60,817 and average income of $83,003 during the same period.
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, current estimates suggest a median income of approximately $56,822 and an average income of $65,216 in Bradbury as of that date.
-According to Census 2021 income data, household, family, and personal incomes all ranked modestly in Bradbury, falling between the 34th and 38th percentiles.
-Income distribution showed that 34.2% of Bradbury's population (3,435 individuals) earned within the $1,500 - $2,999 range, which was consistent with broader trends across regional levels showing 30.9% in the same category.
-Housing affordability pressures were severe in Bradbury, with only 79.7% of income remaining after housing costs, ranking at the 34th percentile.
+The suburb of Bradbury had a median taxpayer income of $52,197 and an average income of $59,908 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is below the national average, which was a median income of $60,817 and an average income of $83,003 during the same period.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Bradbury would be approximately $56,822 (median) and $65,216 (average) as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Bradbury all rank modestly, between the 34th and 38th percentiles.
+Income distribution shows that 34.2% of the population (3,439 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader trends across regional levels showing 30.9% in the same category.
+Housing affordability pressures are severe in Bradbury, with only 79.7% of income remaining after housing costs, ranking at the 34th percentile.

 Frequently Asked Questions - Income